MagnusThome/RejsaRubberTrac/README.md

 The two major track loggers for mobile phones <a href=http://www.gps-laptimer.de>__Harry's Laptimer__</a> and <a href=http://www.racechrono.com>__Racechrono__</a> already have test units and are well on their way adding support for RejsaRubberTrac.

+UPDATE: Harry's Laptimer v23 with support for RejsaRubberTrac is released!

 Watch this short video:

 <a href="http://www.youtube.com/watch?v=Yuy62oPXugs"><img src=images/earlyharrysbetayoutube.jpg></a>